llvm/torch-mlir/docs/ltc_backend.md

 ## Architecture

+### Tracing LTC graph (PyTorch)

-The journey begins with an LTC tensor in PyTorch, which may undergo a number of operations during its lifetime.
+The journey begins with a tensor in PyTorch on the `lazy` device, which may undergo a number of operations during its lifetime.
 ```python
 >>> ltc_backend._initialize()
 >>> x = torch.tensor(..., device='lazy')